Scheller College of Business: Postgraduate

 The college offers a PhD in Management.
 It is limited to full-time students who will complete their entire doctoral program before leaving the campus.
 There are seven concentrations: Accounting, Finance, Information Technology Management, Marketing, Operations Management, Organizational Behavior, and Strategy and Innovation.

 Centers and Initiatives

 Business Analytics Center

 The Business Analytics Center (BAC) brings together industry leaders, Georgia Tech faculty, and business analytics students to support programs offered by the College and Georgia Tech, including an MBA concentration in Business Analytics, a Certificate in Analytics, and one-year interdisciplinary Master of Science in Analytics.

 Cecil B. Day Program for Business Ethics

 Named for Cecil B. Day, founder of Days Inns of America, the program supports the Institute of Leadership and Social Impact's (ILSI) Ideas to Serve program, the Net Impact program, an annual speaker series, and a grant for faculty who incorporate ethics into their curriculum.

+Center for Finance and Technology

+Through practical and rigorous extracurricular and experiential learning opportunities, the Center for Finance and Technology serves all Georgia Tech undergraduate and graduate students who are interested in pursuing careers in the financial services industry.

 Center for International Business and Research

 The mission of the Center for International Business and Research's (CIBER) mission is to ensure the long-term international economic competitiveness of the United States through the support of research, business education initiatives, and corporate outreach activities with forums, conferences, and thought leadership.
 It is one of only 17 national resource centers of excellence in international business funded by the U.S. Department of Education.